THE SITTING

 EDIT & LEAD TIME

 There is no prescriptive formula you can follow when it comes to editing.
 Each person is unique - from the pitch of their skin to the colour of their hair, and all else in between - and each of these features react differently to the subtle adjustments in tone, contrast and texture that Robert applies.
-So instead of trying to force his work through a slew of preordained filters and pre-recorded Photoshop “actions”, Robert lets the characteristics of the subject guide the editing, not the other way round.
+So instead of trying to force his work through a slew of preordained filters and Photoshop “actions”, Robert lets the characteristics of the subject guide the editing, not the other way round.
 It ensures that each portrait Robert does is as individual as the subjects themselves.

 Time is the only common thread, and it does take a lot of it.
 Robert likes to do it in waves, tightening the screws as he revisits the work with fresh eyes until he is happy.
 He suggests a lead of three weeks, though this can vary depending on current workload.
 If it is likely to be longer, he will let you know.